bvoight/GCB535/Syllabus.md

 we would ask that you indicate that by including a written note at the top of the notebook by creating a 'new cell' (and adding a note).

-Our rationale for providing (and grading) homework problems and exams is to give a 'checkpoint' that you are, in fact, working through the materials and are understanding them sufficiently that you can independently perform data analysis tasks put to you.
-As such using these tool to answer homework problems and/or exam questions is not consistent with this goal and as such is not allowed and constitutes plagiarism.
+Our rationale for providing (and grading) homework problems is to give a 'checkpoint' that you are, in fact, working through the materials and are understanding them sufficiently that you can independently perform data analysis tasks put to you.
+As such using these tool to answer homework problems is not consistent with this goal and as such is not allowed and constitutes plagiarism.
 Use without permission in these cases will be considered a violation of Penn's Code of Academic Integrity.